 where $q_\theta(x,y) {=} \prod_{\theta}^{t}p_d(x,y)$ represents $t$ sequential Markov chain Monte Carlo transitions \cite{hinton2002training}, used to approximate the model distribution $p_\theta(x,y)$.
 An effective example being Stochastic gradient Langevin Dynamics (SGLD) \cite{welling2011bayesian}:

-The terms in Eq.~\eqref{eq:2} can be written in expectation terms as follows:
+Eq.~\eqref{eq:2} can be rewritten in expectation terms as follows:

 Here, the lock symbol $\lock(\cdot)$ denotes that the variables in the argument list are not optimized, \ie, their gradient flow is stopped.
-Now that we have a way of training an energy model to learn a joint probability distribution, let us look at how we can benefit from this model for our interrelated object detection task.
+With this knowledge of training an energy model to learn a joint probability distribution, we formulate our context-likelihood energy-refined graph.

-\boldparagraph{Energy Model for Object Detection.} Langevin dynamics \cite{welling2011bayesian} simulate samples of the distribution expressed by the energy-based model through gradient-based updates, with no restriction on the sample initialization if the sampling steps are sufficient.
-We leverage this property to sample a graph representation of the image by setting the initial prediction outputs as the initialization of the Langevin process and then updating it iteratively to obtain a more accurate graph representation of the image.
+\boldparagraph{Energy model for object detection.} Langevin dynamics \cite{welling2011bayesian} simulate samples of the distribution expressed by the energy-based model through gradient-based updates, with no restriction on the sample initialization if the sampling steps are sufficient.
+We leverage this property to sample a refined graph of the image by setting the context-likelihood graph as the initialization of the Langevin process and then updating it iteratively to obtain a more accurate context-likelihood graph.

 Our problem represents the image as a graph $\graph {=} (\nodeSet, \edgeSet)$, where $\nodeSet$ is the set of nodes in the graph represented by a matrix of dimension $R^{n \times D}$, $n$ being the number of objects in the image and $D$ being the object feature dimension, and $\edgeSet \in R^{n \times n}$ is the set of edges represented by the relations between the objects in the image.
-In our case, we represent $\edgeSet$ as a connectivity matrix of dimension $R^{n \times n}$ where each entry is a value between 0 and 1, representing how likely it is for two objects to co-occur in an image.
+In our case, we represent $\edgeSet$ as a connectivity matrix of dimension $R^{n \times n}$ where each entry is a value between 0 and 1, representing the strength of the relation between the object pairs.
 Although estimating the underlying object relationship of the image is important to us, our main goal is to correctly detect the objects in the image, which is a discriminative task.
 Therefore we want to learn the conditional distribution $p(z|\nodeSet,\edgeSet)$, where $p(z)$ is the classification probability for the $n$ object proposals, along with the data distribution $p(\nodeSet,\edgeSet)$.
 Thus we model the joint distribution for our tasks as follows: